myrto-orf/DataBases/README.md

 cd to dmls folder

-create a virtual environment (python -m venv venv)
+create a virtual environment by typing `python -m venv venv`

+make sure to use the interpreter of your venv

 type 'pip install -r requirements.txt' in your terminal to download python dependencies

-if the password of the root user is NOT `password` you will have run mysql from your terminal as the root user and type in this command:
+if the password of the root user is NOT `password` you will have to run mysql from a terminal as the root user and type in this command:
 `ALTER USER 'root'@'localhost' IDENTIFIED BY 'password';`

-type 'python access_db.py' to load the data to your database
+type `python access_db.py` to create your database

 ## Use